-Students from Stepaside Educate Together Secondary School with Minister for Education and Skills, Joe McHugh T.D; Minister for Children and Youth Affairs, Katherine Zappone T.D; Minister for Culture, Heritage & the Gaeltacht, Josepha Madigan T.D.
+Students from Stepaside Educate Together Secondary School wearing headpieces made with Artist, Annie Holland.
+Minister for Education and Skills, Joe McHugh T.D; Minister for Children and Youth Affairs, Katherine Zappone T.D; Minister for Culture, Heritage & the Gaeltacht, Josepha Madigan T.D.
 Photo: Maxwell Photography.

 The Scoileanna Ildánacha/Creative Schools initiative aims to put the arts and creativity at the heart of children and young people’s lives.